Wednesday, May 31, 2017

 I'm not sure I will wear orange because I gave all my hunting clothing to my brother in law back in New York State when I moved to Hawaii a quarter century ago and being a good Catholic, the idea of wearing orange is an anathema.
 That said, I am sympathetic to the cause.
 I do have, however, a traffic control vest in blaze orange with some yellow retroreflective tape.
 Maybe....albeit that would be pretty tacky.

-The cultural appropriation of the gun violence community wearing orange is somewhat misplaced, since the vast majority of gun deaths and injuries in the U.S. are deliberate while blaze orange helps protect hunters against the rare hunting accident, but I can live with that.
+The cultural appropriation by the gun violence prevention community of wearing orange is somewhat misplaced (although I am all for more "cultural appropriation"), since the vast majority of gun deaths and injuries in the U.S. are deliberate while blaze orange helps protect hunters against the rare hunting accident.
+I can live with that.
 The main idea is to cut down on senseless gun violence.
 How to do that is the million dollar question.
 I've been quite critical of some of the stuff being bantered about in these parts, including the background check bill introduced by our own representative.
 That said, here are some suggestions.

 1. The four rules of gun safety are critical.
 These are:

 First, the gun is always loaded until you personally verify it is not.
 Accidental shootings are signs of negligent handling.